 Jail and Inmate Search in Michigan

-Michigan has 43,000 inmates in state prisons and another 14,00 in local jails, not to mention the other 3,900 in federal prison.
-Michigan also supervises 1,700 youths in detention centers around the state.
-Along with the inmate population, Michigan oversees 178,000 people on probation and 18,000 on parole.
-Black inmates are a majority in Michigan prisons, followed closely by American Indian and then Hispanic and White.
-Michigan operates with a $1 billion budget and a massive staff of almost 11,000 employees.
+MI has 43,000 inmates in state prisons and another 14,00 in local jails, not to mention the other 3,900 in federal prison.
+The state also supervises 1,700 youths in detention centers around the state.
+Along with the inmate population, MI oversees 178,000 people on probation and 18,000 on parole.
+Black inmates are a majority in the state prisons, followed closely by American Indian and then Hispanic and White.
+MI operates with a $1 billion budget and a massive staff of almost 11,000 employees.